Carleslc/AudioToText/examples/spanish-to-english-deepl/README.md

 [01:44.440 --> 01:46.080] And well, it understands me too.
 [01:46.080 --> 01:50.040] What you are seeing on the screen now is the speech to text that Whisper gets when [01:50.040 --> 01:52.680] passes it the audio track you are listening to.
-[01:52.680 --> 01:57.440] Look closely, not only does it get an almost perfect transcription, understanding even specific [01:57.440 --> 02:02.760] words like Whisper or speech to text, but it is also able to generate full stops, commas [02:02.760 --> 02:06.560] and other punctuation marks that many other commercial models of [02:06.560 --> 02:08.360] speech recognition tend to struggle with.
+[01:52.680 --> 01:57.440] Look closely, not only does it get an almost perfect transcription, understanding even specific words
+[01:57.440 --> 02:02.760] like Whisper or speech to text, but it is also able to generate full stops, commas [02:02.760 --> 02:06.560] and other punctuation marks that many other commercial models of speech recognition [02:06.560 --> 02:08.360] usually struggle to do.
 [02:08.360 --> 02:10.720] And this is very interesting.
 [02:10.720 --> 02:12.960] Well, not this, but Whisper.
 [02:12.960 --> 02:18.160] Whisper in general has many interesting things and the first interesting thing is the context